VirtusLab/graphbuddy/README.md

 ## Your new best pal to help you understand your code better

-With today's IDE's we are all forced to browse code by looking at flat-file structures, with almost no information about the semantic dependencies between them.
+With today's IDEs we are all forced to browse code by looking at flat-file structures, with almost no information about the semantic dependencies between them.
 What if we could take a look at our code from above - and instead of seeing just text files - go through colorful graph nodes that instantly and clearly show you dependencies and other important bits extracted from your codebase?

 ## How Graph Buddy can help you?